optuna/optunahub-registry/template/README.md

 This is an example of the frontmatters.
 All columns must be string.
 You can omit quotes when value types are not ambiguous.
-However, quotes are required in ambiguous cases, e.g., '3.5' must not be 3.5.
 For tags, a package placed in
 - package/samplers/ must include the tag "sampler"
 - package/visualilzation/ must include the tag "visualization"